carlos-afonso/measles/index.md

 ### NYC Measles Cases by Age

 The bar chart below shows the age distribution of NYC measles cases.
-Most of the cases are in children, particularly in the ones aged from 1 to 4 years.
+Most of the cases are in children, particularly the ones aged from 1 to 4 years.

 <img src="images/nyc_measles_cases_by_age_barplot.png" style="max-width:500px; width:98%; height:auto; margin:auto; display:block;">